Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 #### Run Moonshine IDE with Moonshine

-To run modifed Moonshine IDE click on the Project menu then on a Build & Run option.
+To run modified Moonshine IDE click on the Project menu and then on the Build & Run option.

 ![Run Project](./img/run-project.png)